DEATH at SEA on board the RATTLER

 Mitchell Library, SLNSW

 Annie Baxter led the giddy life of a flirtatious socialite while fitfully despising herself for confiding so much of the prattle to her diary.
 During the summer of 1848-49 when Captain Edward Goldsmith was in town, she went riding with him, dined with him, requested he import plate for her, spent the night under the same roof as him at Sharlands, New Norfolk, on 17th December 1848, and probably dallied with him as was her custom with men of her class regardless of their respective matrimonial status or prospects.
 In late 1849, she met Mrs Elizabeth Goldsmith who arrived at Hobart with her husband and two sons on the Rattler, after which no further mention was made of Captain Goldsmith.
+Another man by the name of Goldsmith – Adolphus Goldsmith who held large leases on land at Trawallo, Victoria (40,000 acres) and at St. Helens, Victoria (25,000 acres) – is mentioned two or three times in her diary as Mr. Goldsmith while visiting Victoria, not to be confused with Captain Goldsmith and presumably no relation.
 By March 1850 Annie Baxter had met and formed a relationship with a new paramour, Josiah Thompson of HMS Maeander.
 She departed Hobart for England in 1851, married again in 1857 to Robert Dawbin on 1st September at St Paul’s, Melbourne, and concluded her diaries n 1868.

 In November 1848, with the Rattler still a month out from arrival at Hobart, Annie Baxter’s thoughts were already about Captain Goldsmith and her box, an import containing “plate”.
 If the news of Thomas Landale’s death at sea had been received in Hobart before the arrival of the Rattler, she was not aware of it until Richard Dry visited her on Tuesday 12th December 1848 when she records: